 Spring: September – November.
 Often you need to book the popular wedding spots years in advance if you want a Saturday afternoon wedding in Spring.
 Get in early!
 Trust me!
 Elope to Australia packages are usually held on Mondays-Thursdays so we don’t have issues with availability.
 Temps are perfect.

-Other than getting married, what else can we do?
+Other than getting married, what else can you do?
 16 things to keep you entertained when you’re not getting married!

 Any of our amazing beaches will keep you entertained – remember to swim between the flags though!

 If you have kids, take them to Kings Beach in Caloundra there’s a water playground everyone just loves!

 Head up to the hinterland and spend some time walking through the gorgeous Maleny and Montville – you can spend a whole day meandering into cute little shops and having tea and scones!
 Make sure you stop off at all the tourist stops to check out the amazing views from Caloundra to Noosa – the whole of the Sunshine Coast lies before you.
 Love!

 Have a barbie breakfast at the Loo with a View in Mooloolaba – a popular spot and Mooloolaba has loads of great shops to check out along the beautiful foreshore.

 Learn to scuba dive – and go for a dive off the wreck of HMAS Sydney which lies off Old Woman Island near Mudjimba.